RavishankarSingh077/Banglore_House_Price_Prediction/README.md

 # Banglore_House_Price_Prediction
-A machine learning model that predicts house price using DecisionTreeRegressor
+A machine learning model that predicts house price using DecisionTreeRegresso

 1. Objective: